entuland/wesh/README.md

 # Dealing with matrices

-Matrix files record only the colors of your build and as such will only use wool blocks to rebuild your creations when imported.
+Matrix files record only the colors of your build and as such will only use wool blocks to rebuild your creations when imported in normal mode.
+Other modes are explained here below.

 When importing a matrix file it must match the size of the canvas you're currently interacting with.
 If the size doesn't match, the mod will display a message in the chat saying that and will do nothing.
 I plan on improving this by storing the size of the matrix itself in the filename.